parth-mulashiya/flutter_provider_boilerplate_code/README.md

 * `go_router`: Used for routing and navigation.
 * `fluttertoast`: Used for displaying toast notifications.
 * `intl`: Used for internationalization and localization.
+* `flutter_localizations`: Used for providing built-in Flutter widget localization and support for multiple languages.

 ## Getting Started